hartwigmedical/peach/README.md

 PEACH extracts the required knowledge of the differences between these reference genomes from the information in the panel JSON.
-No matter wrt what reference genome version the calls in the input VCF have been defined, PEACH always tries to translate these calls to the other reference genome by using the information in the panel JSON, resulting in *full calls* with information for both versions.
+No matter wrt what reference genome version the calls in the input VCF have been defined, PEACH always tries to translate these calls to the other reference genome by using the information in the panel JSON, resulting in *dual calls* with information for both versions.
-For haplotype calling we use the v38 information from the full calls.
+For haplotype calling we use the v38 information from the dual calls.

 Define the *VCF RG version* as the reference genome version wrt which the calls in the VCF are defined.
 Define the *non-VCF RG version* as the reference genome version that is not the VCF RG version.

 In broad strokes, PEACH does the following:
 * Extract relevant calls from VCF, where relevance is determined by the panel JSON.
-* Use information from the panel JSON to translate these calls to the other reference genome, where possible, and construct full calls.
+* Use information from the panel JSON to translate these calls to the other reference genome, where possible, and construct dual calls.
 * For each gene:
   + Determine for each variant how often each alt allele occurs (alt wrt v38).
   + Determine the unique simplest combination of haplotypes that completely explains that combination of alt alleles and counts.